 We highly recommend top down bottom up shades for bathrooms, as they allow a bit of natural light in without ridding you of your privacy.

-Affordable top down bottom up blinds are extremely versatile, which is why we talk so highly of them.
+Top down bottom up shades discounted at the Affordable Blinds are extremely versatile, which is why we talk so highly of them.
 They offer an extremely practical solution for most home environments!